 - It's important that your student be covered by some kind of insurance when they come to study at McGill.
 Whether your student is a Canadian student from outside Quebec, an international student, or a Canadian citizen who has been living abroad, you can check the Student Accounts website for more information.

 The Office for Students with Disabilities (OSD) supports students with documented disabilities, mental health issues, chronic health conditions and other impairments.
 If your student requires learning supports and/or accommodations while at McGill, have your physician complete the referral form and request an appointment by either dropping by their front desk or phoning 514-398-6009.
 Appointments are available in person or via Skype.

 Get Well(ness) Soon

 - The Student Wellness Hub is a single space where your student can come in to be connected with a doctor, nurse, dietitian or mental health professional.
-If they need a peer tutor or peer health educator, they can drop by the Healthy Living Annex, which will be located right near the Hub.
+If they need a peer tutor or peer health educator, they can drop by the Healthy Living Annex, which is located right near the Hub, on the third floor of the Brown Building.
 Local Wellness Advisors are available directly in your student’s faculty.

 - And finally, your student can get information on services and or receive self-help resources from the comfort of their own home through the new website: the Virtual Student Wellness Hub.

 - There'll be plenty of opportunities for your student to get involved and make friends throughout the year, and they can get started even before classes.
 Campus Life & Engagement is here to support your student at Orientation and beyond.